wpmetabox/docsv2/docs/fields/date.md

 If the `timestamp` is set to `true`, the field value is converted to Unix timestamp and saved to the database.
 Otherwise, the user input value is saved.

-## Saving dates in another format
+## Date format

-Meta Box already supports customizing the date format **displaying to users** via `js_options`.
-For example, you can set it to `dd-mm-yy`.
+It's important to understand that the date format showing in the date picker, which is set via `js_options['dateFormat']` is the jQueryUI format.
+It's **not** the same as PHP date format!
+By default, Meta Box sets the format to `yy-mm-dd`.
+You might want to change it to `dd-mm-yy` (for European countries) or `mm/dd/yy` (for US).

-However, you might want to save the date in another format, like `Y-m-d`, which allows you to [sort or query posts](https://metabox.io/get-posts-by-custom-fields-in-wordpress/) by date.
-To do that, set the value of "Save format" to "Y-m-d".
+However, this is the format that users see in the date picker.
+You might want to save the value in another format, like `2022-10-20`, which allows you to [sort or query posts](https://metabox.io/get-posts-by-custom-fields-in-wordpress/) by date.
+To do that, set the value of "Save format" to `Y-m-d`.
+Unlike the above, the saved format **is the PHP date format**, which is similar to PHP's `date()` function.

+Why is the difference?
+Because the plugin depends on jQueryUI to render the date picker, so we must use its format.
+On the back end, we can use what PHP provides us.

 If you use code, then the field settings will look like this: